Apache Flink supports a broad ecosystem and works seamlessly with many other data processing projects and frameworks.

 Currently these systems are supported:

-Cascading enables an user to build complex workflows easily on Flink and other execution engines.
-Cascading on Flink is build by dataArtisans and Driven, Inc. See Fabian Hueske’s Flink Forward talk for more details.
+Cascading enables a user to build complex workflows easily on Flink and other execution engines.
+Cascading on Flink is built by dataArtisans and Driven, Inc. See Fabian Hueske’s Flink Forward talk for more details.

-Apache Beam (incubating) is an open source, unified programming model that you can use to create a data processing pipeline.
+Apache Beam is an open-source, unified programming model that you can use to create a data processing pipeline.
 Flink is one of the back-ends supported by the Beam programming model.

 Alluxio is an open-source memory-speed virtual distributed storage that enables applications to efficiently share data and access data across different storage systems in a unified namespace.
 Here is an example of using Flink to access data through Alluxio.